jruels/ansible-tower/README.md

 ## Course Content
-Slides were emailed to each student.
+Slides will be provided by the instructor.

 ## Labs
 ### Day 1